 Selborne, Hampshire Cottages

-The Garden Studio is situated on a country lane within walking distance of Selbourne where there is a pub and shop.
-It lies in the grounds of a larger cottage in 11acres of farmland with far reaching views over rolling countryside.
-Spacious and attractively furnished, it is ideal for 2 people, with an additional bedroom for a 3rd adult or child.
+Situated on a country lane within walking distance of Selbourne, The Garden Studio is a fabulous timber property in the grounds of a larger cottage.
+Surrounded by 11 acres of farmland, there are far-reaching views over rolling countryside all around.
+Spacious and attractively furnished, it's a perfect hideaway for two people although there is an additional bedroom for a third adult or child.

 The garden terrace immediately in front of the studio is an inviting place to relax and guests are welcome to walk across the owners' fields, which in turn give access to local footpaths.
 The owner provides a Weber barbecue.

 Pub within 10 minute walk.
-1 small well behaved dog.
+One small well behaved dog.
 Walks from the front door.
 No smoking.

-The Garden Studio is situated on a country lane in the grounds of a larger cottage within walking distance of the village of Selborne.
-Set in some 11 acres of farmland it affords far-reaching views over the surrounding landscape.
+The Garden Studio is situated on a country lane in the grounds of a larger cottage within walking distance of the delightful village of Selborne.
+Set in some 11 acres of farmland there are amazing views over the surrounding landscape.

 "Bed, bath/shower/heating/lighting great!
 Even though we knew the ‘little kitchenette & cooker were small’ I found it all perfect for our needs.
 In particular, the little oven was brilliant - I cooked a small roast boneless chicken joint, roast potatoes, pigs in blankets for our xmas lunch on it (I wasn’t sure if the oven temperature would be OK so started a lot earlier than I would have, so ended up having lunch a lot sooner than planned as oven was brilliant!).
 "Norman